-Track Process to one year for projects enrolled through the Independent Study Process/Distribution Group Study Process.
-CAISO submits the timeline is approximately six weeks for customers with projects interconnecting through the CAISO Tariff Fast Track Process, six months for projects interconnecting through the Independent Study process, and two years for those interconnecting through the Cluster Study process.
+the Independent Study process, and two years for those interconnecting through the Cluster Study process.
 This decision affirms that interconnection timelines vary across both tariffs but depend more on the size and complexity of a project.

 Parties were asked to discuss the rationale for allowing transmission interconnection for Rule 21 through the Settlement Agreement adopted in D.12-09-018 and whether that initial rationale was still valid.
-SDG&E declined to respond, stating that responding would implicate confidentiality and nondisclosure obligations pursuant to Rule 12.6.
+SDG&E declined to respond, stating that responding would implicate confidentiality and non-disclosure obligations pursuant to Rule 12.6.
 The Commission respects this confidentiality and, instead, reviews D.12-09-018 and the settlement to determine whether safety concerns were addressed.